 B: Empowered and effective leadership at all levels

 Led by Professor Alma Harris

-This interactive session will focus on the ways in which leaders at all levels in the system can contribute to school and system change.
-It will look at how distributed leadership can be an empowering leadership approach, when used wisely.
-It will provide some international examples of teacher empowerment through professional collaboration.
-The session will consider the challenges and benefits of greater participation in leadership along with the potential for greater professional empowerment and agency.
+This interactive session focused on the ways in which leaders at all levels in the system can contribute to school and system change.
+It looked at how distributed leadership can be an empowering leadership approach, when used wisely and provided some international examples of teacher empowerment through professional collaboration.
+The session considered the challenges and benefits of greater participation in leadership along with the potential for greater professional empowerment and agency.

 C: Empowered and effective learning systems

-This workshop will examine the implications of current education policy for how schools can fully realise the opportunities inherent in Curriculum for Excellence.
-The need to move from delivery and implementation approaches to improvement to a more dynamic learning culture will be explored.
+This workshop examined the implications of current education policy for how schools can fully realise the opportunities inherent in Curriculum for Excellence.
+The need to move from delivery and implementation approaches to improvement to a more dynamic learning culture was explored.

-The conference is supported by the University of Glasgow’s School of Education and Policy Scotland and all speakers are offering their time on a pro-bono basis.
+It was supported by the University of Glasgow’s School of Education and Policy Scotland and all speakers offered their time on a pro-bono basis.